-- Article 116 (1) Upon petition by the attaching obligee, an enforcement court may, if the court finds it to be necessary, appoint a custodian for the vessel for which an order commencing forced-sale-at-auction proceedings has been issued. - (2) The expenses required by the custodian referred to in the preceding
+- Article 116 (1) Upon petition by the attaching obligee, an enforcement court may, if the court finds it to be necessary, appoint a custodian for the vessel for which an order commencing compulsory-auction proceedings has been issued. - (2) The expenses required by the custodian referred to in the preceding paragraph for retaining the vessel (including the remuneration referred to in

-- paragraph for retaining the vessel (including the remuneration referred to in Article 101, paragraph (1) as applied mutatis mutandis pursuant to paragraph (4)) are procedural expenses. - (3) An appeal may be filed against an order issued with regard to the petition referred to in paragraph (1). - (4) The provisions of Article 94, paragraph (2), Article 96 and Articles 99 through 103 apply mutatis mutandis to the custodian referred to in paragraph (1).
+- Article 101, paragraph (1) as applied mutatis mutandis pursuant to paragraph (4)) are procedural expenses. - (3) An appeal may be filed against an order issued regarding the petition referred to in paragraph (1). - (4) The provisions of Article 94, paragraph (2), Article 96 and Articles 99 through 103 apply mutatis mutandis to the custodian referred to in paragraph (1).

-(Cancellation of Proceedings for a Forced Sale at Auction Based on Provision of a Guarantee)
+(Voidance Proceedings for a Compulsory Auction Based on Provision of a Guarantee)

-- Article 117 (1) If the document or electronic or magnetic record set forth in Article 39, paragraph (1), item (vii) or (viii) has been submitted with regard to the claim of an attaching obligee, and if, prior to any purchase offer, the obligor provides a guarantee equivalent to the total amount of the claims and enforcement costs of the attaching obligee and any obligees that have filed a demand for distribution by the time the obligor provides the guarantee (or by the deadline to demand distribution, if the obligor is providing the guarantee after that deadline), the enforcement court, upon petition, must cancel the proceedings for the forced sale at auction, other than proceedings for distribution or payment. - (2) If a stay of based on submission of the document or electronic or magnetic record prescribed in the preceding paragraph has ceased to be effective, the enforcement court must implement distribution or payment of the guarantee that has been provided pursuant to the provisions of that paragraph to the obligees referred to in that paragraph.
-In this case, the enforcement court may reclaim any securities that have been deposited as provision of a guarantee. - (3) An appeal may be filed against a judicial decision to dismiss the petition referred to in paragraph (1). - (4) The provisions of Article 12 do not apply to an order under the provisions of paragraph (1). - (5) The provisions of Article 15 apply mutatis mutandis to the provision of the guarantee referred to in paragraph (1) and the provisions of Article 78, paragraph (3) apply mutatis mutandis to a realization if the guarantee referred to in paragraph (1) has been provided by a method other than a statutory deposit of money.
+- Article 117 (1) If the document or electronic or magnetic record stated in Article 39, paragraph (1), item (vii) or (viii) has been submitted regarding the claim of an attaching obligee, and if, before any purchase offer, the obligor provides a guarantee equivalent to the total amount of the claims and enforcement costs of the attaching obligee and any obligees that have filed a demand for distribution by the time the obligor provides the guarantee (or by the deadline for a distribution demand, if the obligor is providing the guarantee after that deadline), the enforcement court, upon petition, must cancel the proceedings for the compulsory auction, other than proceedings for distribution or payment. - (2) If a stay of based on submission of the document or electronic or magnetic record prescribed in the preceding paragraph has ceased to be effective, the enforcement court must implement distribution or payment of the guarantee that has been provided pursuant to the provisions of that paragraph to the obligees referred to in that paragraph.
+In this case, the enforcement court may reclaim any securities that have been deposited as provision of a guarantee. - (3) An appeal may be filed against a judicial decision to deny the petition referred to in paragraph (1). - (4) The provisions of Article 12 do not apply to an order under paragraph (1). - (5) The provisions of Article 15 apply mutatis mutandis to the provision of the guarantee referred to in paragraph (1) and the provisions of Article 78, paragraph (3) apply mutatis mutandis to a realization if the guarantee referred to in paragraph (1) has been provided by a method other than a statutory deposit of money.

-(Permission for Navigation)
+(Navigation Permission)

-Article 118 (1) If an enforcement court finds that there is a necessity in terms of business or there are other reasonable grounds, if there is the consent of the respective obligees and the highest bidder or the purchaser and the next-highest bidder, the enforcement court may permit navigation of the vessel on
+- Article 118 (1) If an enforcement court finds that there is a necessity in terms of business or there are other reasonable grounds, if there is the consent of the respective obligees and the highest bidder or the purchaser and the next highest bidder, the enforcement court may permit navigation of the vessel on petition by the obligor. - (2) An appeal may be filed against a judicial decision on the petition referred to in the preceding paragraph.

-- petition by the obligor. - (2) An appeal may be filed against a judicial decision on the petition referred to in the preceding paragraph. - (3) An order under the provisions of paragraph (1) does not be effective until it becomes final and binding.
+(3) An order under paragraph (1) does not be effective until it becomes final and binding.

-(Transfer of a Case)
+(Case Transfer)